Deborah Swallow

 Deborah Anne Swallow (born 27 August 1948) is a British educator, museum curator and academic.
-From 2004 to 2023, she was Märit Rausing Director of The Courtauld Institute of Art and its Gallery; she was its first female Director.
+From 2004 to 2023, she was the Märit Rausing Director of The Courtauld Institute of Art and its Gallery; she was its first female Director.
 She previously worked at the University of Cambridge and the Victoria and Albert Museum.
 Alongside education and curation, she is a proponent of the broadest possible appreciation of art and its histories, and a specialist in Indian art and anthropology.

 Early life and education

 Swallow was born on 27 August 1948.
 She was educated as a scholarship student at the Perse School for Girls, a private school in Cambridge, Cambridgeshire.
 She took her MA in English literature at New Hall, Cambridge (now Murray Edwards College).
 A year teaching in India was formative for her interest in the arts, culture and religion of the Subcontinent.
 Returning to Cambridge, she undertook a PhD in social anthropology at Darwin College, based on further fieldwork in Orissa.
 In 1977, she completed her Doctor of Philosophy degree with a thesis entitled Living Saints and their Devotees: a Study of Guru Cults in Urban Orissa.